dpuelz/MachineLearning_MSBA-WP/assignments/week4.md

 ## Week 4 assignment

+This assignment focuses on conditioning and the "mixture rule", ie, the rule of total probability.

 __Part A.__ Visitors to your website are asked to answer a single survey question before they get access to the content on the page.
 Among all of the users, there are two categories: Random Clicker (RC), and Truthful Clicker (TC).
 There are two possible answers to the survey: yes and no. Random clickers would click either one with equal probability.
 You are also giving the information that the expected fraction of random clickers is 0.3.
 After a trial period, you get the following survey results: 65\% said Yes and 35\% said No.   What fraction of people who are truthful clickers answered yes?
 Hint: use the rule of total probability.

 __Part B.__ Imagine a medical test for a disease with the following two attributes: